vaibhav96/Mario_Game/README.md

 Mario game made in HTML5 canvas and JavaScript.

-Development of the facebook game is done in gh-pages branch.
+Ignore the gh-pages branch.
+Game is in master branch.

-In master branch there is the old game that i made first in my room.
+levels.js contains information about levels.
+You can design your only level by editing that file.

+To start the game you need to press the S button on your keyboard, on the (index.html) game start page.